Medical questions & health advice by licensed doctors

 I think I have a wart on my hand.
 Its on my ring finger, on the knuckle.
 Its a little white bump.
 Do I have to have it removed?
 If I don't do anything, will it spread to other parts of my body or my girlfriend if she touches it?

 This means, in theory, that you could spread your wart to other parts of your body or to another person through touch.
 In reality however it is unclear how much this actually happens.
 Among children, touch is probably an important method of transmitting warts, but adults tend to be more likely to keep their hands washed, etc so it may be different.
 At a bare minimum, you should try to keep your hands clean and wash them frequently.
 Picking at your skin or biting your nails are factors that may contribute to spreading warts.
 If the wart persists or spreads you may want to see your primary care doctor.
 Warts can be treated by your doctor as well, either by freezing or by applying one of several irritating chemicals to help them fall off.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.